vbaconnet-ledger/developer-portal/_docs/nano-app/clones-specificities.md

 ---

-## What is an Ethereum or a Bitcoin clone application ?
+## What is a clone application ?

 A variant, or clone, Nano Applications is developed when all the logic for signing transaction can be contained in the Bitcoin or the Ethereum Nano Application.

-The variant application is accessible in the Ledger Live Manager and requires the installation of its parent app.
-On opening, the user is immidiatly redirected to the parent app.

-Just as for an independant Nano Application, you must follow our guidelines to comply Ledger's publication requirements.
+Just as for any Nano Application, you must follow our guidelines to comply Ledger's publication requirements.

 ## What is the process ?

 ### Developing the application

-Instead of building your application in a separate repository, you will make changes to the [Ethereum app](https://github.com/LedgerHQ/app-ethereum) or [Bitcoin app](https://github.com/LedgerHQ/app-bitcoin).
+Instead of building your application in a separate repository, you will make changes to the [Ethereum app](https://github.com/LedgerHQ/app-ethereum).
-Click here for [Ethereum clones](../eth-clones) and here for [Bitcoin clones](btc-clones).
+Click here to develop an [Ethereum clones](../eth-clones).
+More types of clone applications will be added to the documentation in the future.

 ### Building the application

-To build and load the application to a Nano S, [follow these guidelines]().
+To build the clone application, [follow these guidelines](../quickstart).
+1. First launch the `make` of the Ethereum App
+2. Relaunch the `make`command with the name of your chain.
+E.g: `make CHAIN=ambrosus`

 ### Publishing the application